ASilverFalcon/TicTacToeBot/README.md

 # TicTacToeBot
-A Neural Net in C that can play Tic Tac Toe
+A Neural Net in C++ that can play Tic Tac Toe

+Game:

+Manages board and checks for win conditions.

+Calls turn() functions on two players until the game ends